JafarSadik/code-lab/misc/code-kata/src/main/kotlin/kata/consolecanvas/readme.md

 This is a simple console version of a drawing program.
 At this time, the functionality of the program is quite limited.

-In a nutshell, the program should works as follows:
+In a nutshell, the program should work as follows:
  1. Create a new canvas
  2. Start drawing on the canvas by issuing various commands
  3. Quit